Szegedi AK

-Szegedi Atlétikai Klub or shortly Szegedi AK was a Hungarian football club from the town of Szeged, Hungary.
+Szegedi Atlétikai Klub, known simply as Szegedi AK, was a Hungarian football club from the town of Szeged, Hungary.

 History

 Szegedi AK debuted in the 1926–27 season of the Hungarian League and finished in seventh place.
 The team played 22 seasons in the top flight until 1951.
-In 1976 the club was merged into Szegedi EAC.
+In 1976 the club was merged into Szegedi EAC which was also dissolved in 1999.